jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v76817).

+We also have an original [FOOTBALL Design Document](#football-design-document) describing this prototype.

+{% include machine.html id="deskpro386" %}

 Booting FOOTBALL
 ---

-On boot, the following message is displayed on-screen:

-	CP-DOS version 1.0
-	Copyright 1986,1987  Microsoft Corp.

-	PIGSKIN Internal revision 7.68.17, 87/02/26

-{% include machine.html id="deskpro386" %}

-When booting on a [Compaq DeskPro 386-16 with 2Mb of RAM](/devices/pc/machine/compaq/deskpro386/ega/2048kb/), the following information is output to COM2 by the kernel's built-in debugger:
+When booting on a [Compaq DeskPro 386-16 with 4Mb of RAM](/devices/pc/machine/compaq/deskpro386/ega/4096kb/), the following information is output to COM2 by the kernel's built-in debugger:

 	bx=001d, cx=f905, dx=0700, cs=1770, ds=1b10